Iamkrmayank/Crop-Recommendation-System/README.md

 automated monitoring of crops and offers predictive capabilities for yield estimation.
 Machine learning (ML) is instrumental in serving as a decision support tool for Crop Yield Prediction (CYP).
 It aids in making informed decisions regarding crop selection and providing guidance throughout the crop's growth cycle.
-Farmers often engage in the repeated cultivation of the same crops without exploring new crop varieties, and they apply fertilisers without proper knowledge of nutrient deficiencies and appropriate quantities.
+Farmers often engage in the repeated cultivation of the same crops without exploring new crop varieties, and they apply fertilizers without proper knowledge of nutrient deficiencies and appropriate quantities.
-This research work aims to assist novice farmers by utilising advanced technologies such as machine learning to provide guidance on selecting suitable crops for cultivation based on accurate crop prediction.
+This research work aims to assist novice farmers by utilising advanced technologies such as machine learning to provide guidance on selecting suitable crops for cultivation based on accurate crop predictions.
 In this context, the seed data of the crops is gathered, encompassing crucial parameters such as temperature, humidity, and moisture content.
 This data plays a vital role in facilitating optimal crop growth and ensuring successful cultivation.
 The primary objective of this project is to assist farmers in predicting the yield of their crops prior to cultivation, empowering them to make informed decisions.
 To address this challenge, a prototype of an interactive prediction system is being developed, aiming